dsimon/AV20/README.md

 # AV20
 Archive Directory Viewer 2.0 (1989)

 Released by 16-year old Derron Simon in 1988 and updated through early 1989.
 IIRC source code *was* released on GEnie but I've been unable to find it.
-It was written in C.  If you somehow you have the source code, please share!
+It was written in C.  If you somehow have the source code, please share!

 Here is the AV.DOC: